Kyrgyz people: China

 The Kyrgyz form one of the 56 ethnic groups officially recognized by the People's Republic of China.
 There are more than 145,000 Kyrgyz in China.
 They are known in Mandarin Chinese as Kē'ěrkèzī zú (柯尔克孜族 (柯爾克孜族)).

 In the 19th century, Russian settlers on traditional Kirghiz land drove a lot of the Kirghiz over the border to China, causing their population to increase in China.
 Compared to Russian controlled areas, more benefits were given to the Muslim Kirghiz on the Chinese controlled areas.
 Russian settlers fought against the Muslim nomadic Kirghiz, which led the Russians to believe that the Kirghiz would be a liability in any conflict against China.
-The Muslim Kirghiz were sure that in an upcoming war, that China would defeat Russia.
+The Muslim Kirghiz were sure that in an upcoming war, China would defeat Russia.

 The Kirghiz of Xinjiang revolted in the 1932 Kirghiz rebellion, and also participated in the Battle of Kashgar (1933) and again in 1934.

 They are found mainly in the Kizilsu Kirghiz Autonomous Prefecture in the southwestern part of the Xinjiang Uygur Autonomous Region, with a smaller remainder found in the neighboring Wushi (Uqturpan), Aksu, Shache (Yarkand), Yingisar, Taxkorgan and Pishan (Guma), and in Tekes, Zhaosu (Monggolkure), Emin (Dorbiljin), Bole (Bortala), Jinghev (Jing) and Gongliu County in northern Xinjiang.
 In Akto County, the Akto Turkmen, a former Kyrgyz tribe, now speaks Uyghur.

 A peculiar group, also included under the "Kyrgyz nationality" by the PRC official classification, are the so-called "Fuyu Kyrgyz".
 It is a group of several hundred Yenisei Kirghiz (Khakas people) people whose forefathers were relocated from the Yenisei river region to Dzungaria by the Dzungar Khanate in the 17th century, and upon defeat of the Dzungars by the Qing dynasty, they were relocated from Dzungaria to Manchuria in the 18th century, and who now live in Wujiazi Village in Fuyu County, Heilongjiang Province.
 Their language (the Fuyü Gïrgïs dialect) is related to the Khakas language.

 Certain segments of the Kyrgyz in China are followers of Tibetan Buddhism.